bnb-chain/binance-dex-service/competition.md

 Target 2: Signing Service
 =========================

-A Signing Service should be able to accept Binance Chain/DEX transaction data, such as Transfer, New Order, Cancel Order, and return signatures that are ready to be submitted to Binance Chain.
+A Signing Service should be able to accept BNB Beacon Chain/DEX transaction data, such as Transfer, New Order, Cancel Order, and return signatures that are ready to be submitted to BNB Beacon Chain.
 The purpose of the service is to provide segregation between trading logic and signing logic so that the traders or the trading program don’t have to possess any key.

 This bounty is also 200 BNB.